13. Contributor’s guide¶

 The reason to prefer merge via web interface is that GitHub often doesn’t notice merges done on the command line.

-After merge, the branch is deleted via the web interface.
+After merge, delete the branch via the web interface.

 Branch history tidiness.
 Commit frequently at semantically relevant times, and keep in mind that this history will probably be squashed per above.
 It is not necessary to rebase or squash to keep branch history tidy.
 But, don’t go crazy.
 Commit messages like “try 2” and “fix CI again” are a bad sign; so are carefully proofread ones.
 Commit messages that are brief, technically relevant, and quick to write are what you want on feature branches.